wardle/deprivare/README.md

 Deprivation is an important determinant of outcomes in health and care.

-This repository provides a simple microservice and embeddable library to allow other software to make use of deprivation indices in the UK such as in operational electronic health record systems and analytics.
+This repository provides a simple microservice, embeddable library and simple command-line tools to allow other software to make use of deprivation indices in the UK such as in operational electronic health record systems and analytics.

 You can use the NHS Postcode Database to lookup a UK postal code and find out the LSOA code for that area.
 My microservice and library [nhspd](https://github.com/wardle/nhspd)